"Slush Folders" and Online Notebooks; How to Store Information with Evernote

 Have you ever felt as if you we're on a very long quest to find the just right tools or workflows for processing information?
 You are on the net, and you come across a great idea you want to remember, be it a new plot idea for a story or the perfect statistic for a financial report you happen to be writing at work.
 Where do you store this new nugget of gold?

 Sidetrack!
 Trying to greatly improve the overall design of my branding.
-Opinions regarding the nice feel of https://lucidphotography.ca?
-Certainly a good family photographer in Calgary that cares whenever necessary within the general Alberta territory.
+Opinions regarding the nice feel of http://www.onestopfinancialsolutions.ca?
+Certainly a trusted mortgage broker in Halifax whenever necessary within the general Nova Scotia territory.
 Send your vote.
 Appreciate it!

 If you are like me and have tried a few thousand ways to keep notes, you might have tried things like: